Efficient Demand Response Location Targeting for Price Spike Mitigation by Exploiting Price-demand Relationship: Price-demand Relationship Derivation via Multi-parametric Quadratic Programming

-Fig. \ref{Fig 3} (b) plots LMP $\lambda$ versus load $l$.
+Fig. \ref{Fig 3} (b) plots LMP $\lambda$ versus load $\hat{l}$.
 The curve is piecewise linear, convex and increasing.
 Different segments of load corresponds to different affine functions with varying slopes as shown in Fig. \ref{Fig 3}.
-Specifically, as the generation cost of $P_1^g$ is cheaper, the slope of the affine line in the first segment is related with $C_g(P_1^g)$, i.e., $\frac{1}{2}a_1^g$.
-When the power output of $P_1^g$ reaches the upper bound $P^{max}_1$, the generator $P_2^g$ begins to output power to serve the load.
-Therefore, the slope of the affine line in the second segment is $\frac{1}{2}a_2^g$.
+Specifically, as the generation cost of $P_1^\text{g}$ is cheaper, the slope of the affine line in the first segment is related with $\frac{\partial C_\text{g}(P_1^\text{g})}{\partial P_1^\text{g}}$, i.e., $a_1^\text{g}$.
+When the power output of $P_1^\text{g}$ reaches the upper bound $P^{\text{max}}_1$, the generator $P_2^\text{g}$ begins to output power to serve the load.
+Therefore, the slope of the affine line in the second segment is $a_2^\text{g}$.
 The LMP is continuous within each line segment, and discontinuous between the segments.

-The example in the one-bus system illustrates the policy defining the LMP can be described by a piecewise linear function over the scalar load variable $l$.
-Yet the policy of a system with multiple nodes along with line constraints is more complex, as the region of loads is systematically characterized by high-dimensional polytopes.
-Moreover, the power flow constraints need to be explicitly considered in order to describe the accurate mapping from load to LMPs.
-Yet if we can decide the specific load region given a load vector, the LMPs can be determined as a parameterized function over load vector $\bm{l}$.
-In the next subsection, we will show how to find such policy via multi-parametric quadratic programming theory.
+The example in the one-bus system illustrates the LMP can be described by a piecewise linear function over the scalar load variable $\hat{l}$.
+Yet the price-demand relationship of a system with multiple nodes along with the line constraints is more complex, as the region of loads is systematically characterized by high-dimensional polytopes.
+In the next subsection, we will show how to find such a relationship via multi-parametric quadratic programming theory.